 The balance beam is one of the most challenging apparatuses in women’s artistic gymnastics.
-Performing skills on a thin 10cm wide apparatus 4 feet off the ground requires immense skill, balance and courage.
+Performing skills on a thin beam less than 4″ wide and 4 feet off the ground requires immense skill, balance and courage.

 While the sport has evolved rapidly, with gymnasts performing increasingly difficult skills, there are some skills that were once popular but are now rarely, if ever, performed in competition.

 Here are 6 beam skills that have been largely forgotten in modern gymnastics.